Bi-metallic coin: History

 The first ever tri-metallic circulating coins were 20-francs coins introduced in France and Monaco in 1992.
 These were similar to the corresponding bi-metallic 10-francs coins, but had two rings instead of one.

-Use

-As well as circulating coins, where they are generally restricted to high-denomination coins, bi-metallic coins are often used in commemorative issues, often made of precious metals.
-For example, the only bi-metallic coin issued by the United States is the $10 Library of Congress commemorative, made of a gold ring around a platinum center.
-They are used primarily as a way of securing against coin counterfeiting.
+Bi-metallic coins have been used in commemorative issues, often made of precious metals.
+For example, the only bi-metallic coin issued by the United States is the 2000 $10 Library of Congress commemorative, made of a gold ring around a platinum center.

 Manufacturing

 The manufacturing process is similar to that of ordinary coins, except that two blanks (the inner and the outer) are struck at the same time, deforming the separate blanks sufficiently to hold them together.

+Research

+A study published in Nature in 2002 found that bimetallic one and two Euro coins coins exhibit a Galvani potential of 30 to 40 millivolts when exposed to human sweat, leading to corrosion and nickel release 240 to 320 times greater than that allowed by the EU's Nickel Directive.
+A study published in the March 2004 issue of the British Journal of Dermatology found that 76% of the 25 study participants, who had a nickel allergy, had a weak to extreme reaction to the nickel-containing bimetallic Euro coins.
+The study authors cited the Nickel Directive as an important policy, and recommended Nordic gold as a better material for minting coins.